giancarlo111080/PowerliftingLogs/README.md

 A local-first powerlifting and athletic coaching platform.
 The repository contains a .NET 8 API with a PostgreSQL database, an Expo React Native client that exports to the web, and a fully client-side GitHub Pages demo.
 The product stores a public Instagram post or Reel URL against a training set; it does not upload, proxy, download, or host video.

+## Iron Forge Coaching Platform

+Iron Forge is dark by default, with charcoal surfaces, chalk text, Iron Crimson actions, zinc highlights, industrial display headings, and monospaced training data.
+The Expo client uses explicit `COACH` and `ATHLETE` roles.
+A server-issued JWT is stored only for the authenticated session; client navigation guards keep athletes out of master-program screens, while API guards ensure a coach can access only athletes linked to that coach.

+Registration is open for independent coaches and athletes at `/register`.
+A coach can also generate an athlete invitation from the Dashboard.
+The API hashes a one-time 256-bit invite token, expires it after 48 hours, sends the branded **Your Coach has invited you to Iron Forge** email through Resend when `Email__Resend__ApiKey` is configured, and forces invite-based registration to create an `ATHLETE` linked to the issuing coach.
+With no Resend key in local development, the invitation URL is logged by the API and returned only to the authenticated issuing coach.

+The coach-only **Programs** route manages reusable master templates: `Template -> Weeks -> Days -> Exercises -> Sets x Reps @ RPE / %1RM / exact load`.
+Assigning a template clones it into a dated, active live training log for exactly one linked athlete.
+The master template is unchanged afterward; coaches can update a live training day through the API without mutating the source template.
+In Training Log, athletes record completed loads, reps, and statuses, and coaches can review and adjust the assigned work.

 ## System Overview and Architecture

 ```mermaid